-1. A written request, which lists exact dates that he/she expects to be on campus (see paragraph 4, above), and specific reasons why he/she has chosen the School to conduct research.
+1. A written request, which lists exact dates that he/she/they expect to be on campus (see paragraph 4, above), and specific reasons why he/she/they have chosen the School to conduct research.

 2A complete curriculum vitae, which includes highest degree obtained, date, name of institution, and proof thereof.